Title: Retired Research Executive, Author

 Thomas Torrence Fetters, retired research executive and author, has been recognized by Marquis Who’s Who Top Engineers for dedication, achievements, and leadership in research.

 Mr. Fetters is an accomplished author who shares his research and knowledge of historic events through the written word.
-Some of his publications include “Piedmont and Northern,” “Palmetto Traction,” “Logging Railroads of South Carolina,” “Lustron Home: the History of a Post-War Prefabricated Housing Experiment,” “Bare Balls and Sidewinders,” “Charleston-Hamburg Railroad,” “Logging Railroads of the Blue Ridge and Smokey Mountains Volume 1,” “Logging Railroads of the Blue Ridge and Smokey Mountains Volume 2,” “Phosphate Mining In South Carolina” and others.
+Some of his publications include “Piedmont and Northern,” “Palmetto Traction,” “Logging Railroads of South Carolina,” “Lustron Home: the History of a Post-War Prefabricated Housing Experiment,” “Bears, Balds, and Sidewinders,” “The Charleston & Hamburg: A South Carolina Railroad & an American Legacy,” “Logging Railroads of the Blue Ridge and Smokey Mountains Volume 1, Cold Mountain, Black Mountain and White Top,” “Logging Railroads of the Blue Ridge and Smokey Mountains Volume 2, Tallulah Falls, Anna Ruby Falls and Jeffrey’s Hell,” “Phosphate Mining In South Carolina” and others.
 In recognition of his professional excellence, Mr. Fetters was the recipient of an Albert Nelson Marquis Lifetime Achievement Award, a South Carolina House of Representatives Commendation, and an American Merit Scholarship.
-To remain at the top of his field, he affiliated with several industry organizations including DuPage County Genealogical Society, the Electrical Railroaders Association, the Central Electrical Railfan Association, the Society of Soft Drive Tech, the American Society of Brewing Chemists, the International Society of Beverage Technologists, and Mensa.
+To remain at the top of his field, he affiliated with several industry organizations including DuPage County Genealogical Society, the Electric Railroaders Association, the Central Electrical Railfan Association, the Society of Soft Drink Technology, the American Society of Brewing Chemists, the International Society of Beverage Technologists, and Mensa.
 As he looks ahead to the future, Mr. Fetters intends to continue in his writing projects while enjoying his well-deserved retirement.

 For more information, please visit: